-Procedures for Administrative Hearings: As soon as reasonably possible, the respondent shall meet with the Hearing Officer to discuss the full circumstances of the charge(s); under the Administrative Hearing option, this is the only opportunity to present evidence.
-During an administrative hearing process, the Hearing Officer may meet with witnesses, including the person who wrote the Community Standards Report, without the presence of the respondent.
-The Department of Student Rights and Community Standards (DSRCS) shall notify the respondent in writing of the decision, confirming the action taken and the reasons for the decision.
+Procedures for Administrative Hearings: As soon as reasonably possible, the responding party shall meet with the Hearing Officer to discuss the full circumstances of the charge(s); under the Administrative Hearing option, this is the only opportunity to present evidence.
+During an administrative hearing process, the Hearing Officer may meet with witnesses, including the person who wrote the Community Standards Report, without the presence of the responding party.
+The Department of Student Rights and Community Standards (DSRCS) shall notify the responding party in writing of the decision, confirming the action taken and the reasons for the decision.